fastai/fastai/courses/dl2/imdb_scripts/README.md

               classifier layer (default is `True`)
 - `PRETRAIN`: whether we use a pretrained model
 - `BPE`: whether we use BPE

+For fine-tuning the classifier on IMDb, we set `--cl`, the number of epochs to `50`.

 ### 5. Evaluate the classifier